HEALTHCARE IN SCHOOLS

 The goal of this program is to follow your child through graduation, as research tells us that long-term, supportive relationships increase a child’s chance for success; however, the length of counseling treatment is ultimately based on the individual needs of each participant.

 THIS SOUNDS LIKE A GOOD FIT – NOW WHAT?

 Great!
 Students who want to be a part of the program do not need to be patients at Amoskeag Health, but they must obtain parental/guardian consent.
-If you would like your child to participate, please reach out to Christina Miller by emailing CMiller@AmoskeagHealth.org or calling 603-860-8305.
-She will connect you with the behavioral health clinician at your child’s school and then they can coordinate next steps with you.
+If you would like your child to participate, please call 603-626-9500 and mention that you're interested in school-based counseling at your child's school.
+The representative will coordinate next steps with you.